Deadliest Catch: Does Nick Have Cancer, Or Is He Simply Addicted To Drugs?

 At this point it bears noting that Nick McGlashan is a real person who, even as you read these words, is living his life, doing whatever it is he does this time of day.
 Due to the passage of time between when his Deadliest Catch scenes were filmed and when they go to air, a lot happens in real life.
 In other words, what’s going on with Nick right now does not necessarily match up with what happened to him most recently on Deadliest Catch.

-And in fact, it appears that, between whenever those scenes were filmed and the time of this writing, Nick has gotten back on the straight and narrow.
+And, in fact, it appears that, between whenever those scenes were filmed, and the time of this writing, Nick has gotten back on the straight and narrow.

 Writing a guest column in Chosen, entitled “The Deadliest Disease,” McGlashan himself opens up about the toll addiction has taken on him.